 The extremely high corrosion resistance properties of copper-nickel alloys are created by a chemical reaction between the metal’s filmy surface and salt water, which protects the core metal beneath it.

-Copper is malleable and ductile, which means it can be easily shaped into a wire-like shape.
+Copper is malleable and ductile, making it easily shaped and wire-like.
 Copper is commonly used in architectural elements, particularly steeples and spires on historic church buildings.
 Copper was commonly used on old buildings’ roofs and flashing.
 The green patina caused by oxidation gives the structures a distinct appearance while increasing the metal’s durability.

 Without copper’s great flexibility, it would be difficult to create the small diameter wires that transport electricity in computers, television sets, mobile phones, and automobiles.
 Copper wiring can be found.

-It is found in the majority of small electrical devices, particularly on printed circuit boards, where it has supplanted aluminum as the preferred wiring material.
+It is found in most small electrical devices, particularly on printed circuit boards, where it has supplanted aluminium as the preferred wiring material.

 Copper’s antibacterial properties were widely recognized centuries ago, long before the science of bacteria was understood.
 Water-carrying vessels made of copper were less prone to algae growth and slime formation than other metals.

-Copper alloys are particularly interesting in this field of study due to their self-sanitizing surface structure, which kills a wide range of bacteria, including E. coli, legionella, and MRSA.
-Copper touch surfaces are replacing stainless steel and silver surfaces that are less effective at eradicating bacteria in hospital wards and operating rooms.
+Copper alloys are particularly interesting in this field of study due to their self-sanitizing surface structure, which kills many bacteria, including E. coli, legionella, and MRSA.
+Copper touch surfaces replace stainless steel and silver surfaces that are less effective at eradicating bacteria in hospital wards and operating rooms.

 Since copper is much more prevalent and less expensive than silver, it quickly gained popularity as a way to transmit electricity.
 Copper’s flexibility makes it ideal for wire and cable production.
-The weight of copper, on the other hand, made it unsuitable for overhead power lines, which typically use aluminum or aluminum-coated high-tensile steel strands.
+On the other hand, the weight of copper made it unsuitable for overhead power lines, which typically use aluminium or aluminium-coated high-tensile steel strands.